 Biotin supplements and getting the right dose

-Because biotin deficiency is quite rare, there is usually no need to take high strength biotin supplements.
-However, dietary supplements such as Hair Vitalics may be recommended as part of a comprehensive hair loss treatment plan in order to ensure you are getting the necessary nutrients needed for healthy hair so that any regrowth is in the best possible condition.
+Because biotin deficiency is quite rare, there is usually no medical need to take high strength biotin supplements.
+However, dietary supplements such as Hair Vitalics may be recommended as part of a comprehensive hair loss treatment plan in order to ensure you are getting the necessary nutrients needed for healthy hair so that any regrowth is in the best possible condition, given biotin is one of only three nutrients established to contribute to the maintenance of normal, healthy hair growth.

 Can biotin help hair growth?